geeksville/arduleader/README.md

   engine which could be used to follow anything (other arduplanes, attempted replay of previous flights, etc...).

+## Messages to send to Aurdupilot

+* Rather than repeatedly setting waypoints, could I instead spoof the navcontroller state machine output?
+  This might be a better way to do station keeping once we are in formation: MAVLINK_MSG_ID_NAV_CONTROLLER_OUTPUT :   nav_roll=-8.98  nav_pitch=-12.349999  alt_error=95.32  aspd_error=1131.0656  xtrack_error=-0.088662714  nav_bearing=320  target_bearing=292  wp_dist=127
+* When Mission Planner activates a flightplan, it seems that the device responds with: MAVLINK_MSG_ID_MISSION_ACK :   target_system=255  target_component=190  type=0
+* So mission planner is using a system id of 255, how come I don't see its messages?
+* I need to figure out how MavProxy does routing

 ## Changes to Ardupilot code

 I'll try to put most smarts in the scala code.
 However, the